puppeteer/puppeteer/new-docs/puppeteer.jshandle.evaluate.md

 ## JSHandle.evaluate() method

 This method passes this handle as the first argument to `pageFunction`<!-- -->.
-If `pageFunction` returns a \[Promise\], then `handle.evaluate` would wait for the promise to resolve and return its value.
+If `pageFunction` returns a Promise, then `handle.evaluate` would wait for the promise to resolve and return its value.

 <b>Signature:</b>